LokeswariMelapattu/devops-course/README.md

-# DEVOPS - exercise1 (Service1, Service2, Storage)
+# DEVOPS - exercise1 Multi-Service System with Persistent Storage (Service1, Service2, Storage)

-# Exercise 1 – Multi-Service System with Persistent Storage

 This repository contains a simple system with three services, implemented in **different technologies**: